KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 AI-generated content: "Own your contributions, review them before you post, apply your own expertise- misuse of AI-generated content is a Code of Conduct violation."
 The possibility of a significant amount of Django code being written by AI and its ownership then being in question is a real concern.

+Issues brought up during Q&A
-The CoC Working Group spent the most time on the weapons policy.
+* The CoC Working Group spent the most time on the weapons policy.
 They didn't want to be US-centric.
 They gave guidance to events.
 Events implement their own policy.

-"Assume good intent" is a weaponed phrase.
+* "Assume good intent" is a weaponed phrase.
 You should not assume any intent.
 Look at impact.

 References
 * [Talk Slides](https://django-coc-2026.dryan.com/#slide-1)